Campaign with us

 Raising awareness of coeliac disease

 Every May we run an Awareness Week to make noise around the needs of people with coeliac disease.
 This is well established on the calendar and allows us to work with our members to collectively say the same thing and make a big impact.
-In May 2020 we'll be focusing on the needs of children.
+In May 2020 we'll be focusing on our Gluten Free Community in response to the Coronavirus crisis.

 Fighting to sustain NHS support